learningequality/studio/docs/kolibri_studio.rst

       Some publicly available learning content that may be included in Kolibri.

-``TODO - cross-link document with channels recommendation and feature details.``
+..
+TODO - cross-link document with channels recommendation and feature details.

 `Khan Academy <https://www.khanacademy.org/>`_ - One of the most popular channels.
 Developed originally in US, focus is on primary and secondary maths.
 Additional selected topics in science, history and business.